Character page for the video game website Giant Bomb.

 - Those Two Guys: Does Shift+F1 (formerly Alt+F1 before he and Drew left CBSi), an F1 podcast, with Drew Scanlon.
 He and Dan Ryckert also hosted Danswers, a podcast where both Dans answer questions pertaining to real life problems.

 Eric PopeCommunity manager at UbiSoft, formerly of Harmonix.
 Used to occasionally contribute content to Screened during Alex and Rorie's tenure.
-Color commentator of the PAX Wrestling League.
+Color commentator of League of Heels (formerly PAX Wrestling).

 Paul RyckertDan's dad, who has appeared in several features when he or Dan visit each other.